Azure/AppService/_posts/2021-03-11-increased-savings-with-app-service-offerings.md

 toc_sticky: true
 ---

-In this article, we will review different App Service offerings along with side-to-side comparisons on ways to increase your savings when running App Service.
+In this article, we will review different App Service offerings with side-by-side comparisons to show how you can save more with App Service.
 The offerings we will be covering in this article are:

 - Free App Service Plan on Linux and Windows
 - Basic App Service Plan on Linux